KenzieAcademy/backend-katas-functions-loops/README.md

 #### Hints

 The answer to most of these will look similar.
-They will typically involve: declaring a variable to keep track of a final result writing a for loop to consistently modify the result returning the result
+They will typically involve:
+ - declaring a variable to keep track of a final result
-Try writing a separate function that takes an argument and creates a div displaying that argument.
-Doing so will allow you to write pure functions that only deal with the problem at hand (e.g. adding two numbers, calculating the factorial of a number, etc), and pass their results to the function whose only responsibility is to display stuff on a page.
+ - writing a for loop to consistently modify the result
+ - returning the result

 If you struggle for more than 5 minutes, ask for help!
 This is an exercise in critical thinking, not torture.